qbism/q2tools-220/README.md

 Forked from compiler tools supporting the v220 map format by XaeroX and DarkEssence distributed with the J.A.C.K. level editor.

 # Test feature:
 Extended map limits for very large maps patterned after the Quake BSP2 format.
 Several 16-bit data types are changed to 32-bit.
+Lightmaps are higher res.
 This feature requires a supporting engine.
 See common/qfiles.h for differences in limits.

 Usage:  Add -qbsp to the 4bsp command line.
 4vis and 4rad will detect QBSP automatically.